 When you are done with all of these, click Create pull request.

 Step5.
 Merge Request

-This is the final step to merging your your changes in the man branch and become the part of the contribution of the project.
+This is the final step to merging your changes in the man branch and becoming part of the contribution of the project.

 - Click the green Merge pull request button to merge the changes into